How New York Lawyers Handle Uninsured Car Accident Claims

 According to the Insurance Research Council (IRC), victims with a lawyer recover up to 3.5 times more in settlements.

-Every day you wait, insurers get more time to build a solid case against you.
+Every day you wait, insurers build a case against you.
 Don’t let them take advantage of you.
-Call a New York car accident lawyer today at Stanley Law Offices for a free consultation, and start fighting for the compensation you deserve.
+Call a New York car accident lawyer today at Stanley Law Offices for a free consultation and start fighting for the compensation you deserve.

 How New York Car Accident Lawyers Handle Uninsured Motorist Claims

-Without a lawyer, insurers will explore every angle to take advantage of you.
+Without a lawyer, insurers will take advantage of you.
 A New York car accident attorney fights back – handling legal battles, pressuring insurers, and securing the maximum compensation for medical expenses, lost wages, and other damages.

 Car accident lawyers in New York handle uninsured motorist claims in the following ways: